DavidBootle/StockNotifier/README.md

 The `sendURL` parameter can be used to override which link is sent in the email when success is triggered.
 By default, the link sent is the `url` parameter.

+The name of the file doesn't matter, but files starting with `.` will be ignored by the program.
+You can use this to easily enable and disable sites.

 # Running
 Run the program by running `app.py` with Python 3.10.